matloff/FarewellAddress/Address.md

 actually called an "intercollegiate division" at that time.)

-However, my attention was drawn elsewhere, as the first "computer revolution" was in full swing, and frankly, I was getting disillusioned by academic politics.
+However, my attention was drawn elsewhere, as the first "computer revolution" was in full swing, and as noted, I had always loved developing software.
+In addition, frankly, I was getting disillusioned by academic politics.
 Thus I took a year's leave of absence and worked in Silicon Valley.